-- 1. Bachelor's degree from an accredited college or university, with a cumulative G.P.A. of greater than 2.75 on a 4.0 scale - 2.
+- I. Bachelor's degree from an accredited college or university, with a cumulative G.P.A. of greater than 2.75 on a 4.0 scale - 2.
 Graduate Aptitude Test Scores: All applicants must submit an official copy of their graduate aptitude test scores as part of their application.
-Examples of
+Examples of these aptitude tests include the Graduate Records Examination (GRE) or the Medical College Admissions Test (MCAT) developed and administered by the Educational Testing Service (ETS).
+(Note: Beginning with the 2011 entering class, all applicants who are also interested in applying to the College of Osteopathic Medicine must take the MCAT.)

-3. Provision of two letters of recommendation
+3. Provision of two letters of recommendation.